busbud/coding-challenge-d/README.md

 Extra points will be given for:

 - Utilizing all CPU cores.
-- Additionally scaling long the y axis and cropping along the x.
+- Additionally scaling along the y axis and cropping along the x.

 ## Getting Started